jamesladd/plexus/README.md

   when activity is complete, merging that back into master.
   I don't mind what 'flow' a company uses or if it is master or trunc development.

+- I try to keep the work I have done able to be merged into master and deployed at all times.

 ## Install
 ```bash
 npm install